DanielWilliamClarke/Thoth/README.md

 - express-request-id - Generate UUID for request and add it to X-Request-Id header.
 In case request contains X-Request-Id header, uses its value instead - <https://www.npmjs.com/package/express-request-id>
 - pino-stackdriver - A utility that makes express-pino logs StackDriver-compatible - <https://github.com/binxhealth/pino-stackdriver>
 - nestjs-otel - OpenTelemetry module for Nest. - <https://github.com/pragmaticivan/nestjs-otel>

+## Things to consider

+- [ ] How to obsfuscate senetive and secret request / response data such as Authorization tokens or api keys
+- [ ] How to point open telemetry to correct observability stack
+- [ ] Are we performing semantic logging properly?
+- [ ] Determine the correct attributes to log

 ## Commands